Are you a property owner or an investor focusing on furnished rentals for corporate clients?

-But I wouldn’t use it 1:1, since depending on your situation, you might need to fine-tune it with your lawyer so you are able to follow your local laws.
+But I wouldn’t use it 1:1 since, depending on your situation, you might need to fine-tune it with your lawyer, so you can follow your local laws.

 Which Pricing Plan Would I Choose and Why?

-Although it is tempting to start at once with the most economic plans such as the silver or the different bulk plans, I wouldn’t start with them.
+Although it is tempting to start at once with the most economical plans, such as the silver or the different bulk plans, I wouldn’t start with them.

-Firstly, because they don’t provide you the CHBO renting guarantee and secondly, you don’t get the listing exposure you will need to test your rental offer from the get-go.
+Firstly, because they don’t provide the CHBO renting guarantee and you don’t get the listing exposure, you will need to test your rental offer from the get-go.

 Unfortunately, I couldn’t analyze the overall website traffic of Corporate Housing by Owner via tools such as similarweb.com.

-These tools never give an exact number, but at least have the ability to estimate the traffic within a certain ballpark.
+These tools never give an exact number, but at least can estimate the traffic within a certain ballpark.

-This may be due to not enough website traffic (the tools start to work at higher traffic volumes), which would be a bit strange, or due to having some sort of blocking function active in the website’s backend which makes it impossible to be analyzed via third-party tools.
+This may be due to insufficient website traffic (the tools start to work at higher traffic volumes), which would be strange.

 This would have made the comparison of the different plans a bit easier.

-By the way, this situation was also the moment when my first good impression started to change a bit.
+By the way, this was also when my first good impression changed slightly.

 The Pros and Cons of Corporate Housing by Owner